 Shushufindi Agreement: As recommended by the Comptroller General's Office, within the special examination of the contracting process and development of the cooperation agreement with Petroproduccion to increase crude oil production and reserves in the Shushufindi field, EP Petroecuador issued invoices for \$4,090,186 (US\$3,013,240) and initiated an enforceable by law collection process, proceeding to seize the invoiced amount.
 The Branch has challenged the procedures initiated by Petroproducción.
-The Company has not recorded a provision for this matter.
+The Company has recorded a provision for this matter.

-Law 122: Petroecuador is requesting the payment of \$22,547,423 (US\$16,610,743) to Consortium Block 67 (Tivacuno) where the Company has a 35% interest.
-On august 14, 2023, a payment request was issued based on a unilateral liquidation performed by Petroecuador to the former Service Contract which ended in 2010, stating that Petroecuador has not withheld the entire tariff of the tax contemplated in Law 122.
+Law 122: Ecuador Petroecuador EP is requesting the payment of \$22,547,423 (US\$16,610,743) to the consortium that operated Block 67 (Tivacuno) where the Company has a 35% interest.
+On August 14, 2023, a payment request was issued based on a unilateral liquidation performed by Ecuador Petroecuador EP under a service contract which ended in 2010.
+Ecuador Petroecuador EP stated that it has not withheld the entire tariff of the tax contemplated in a special tax law.
 The Company has challenged such payment request before the Tax Court, stating that the statute of limitations to request such payment has been largely exceeded.
 The Company has not recorded any provision in the financial statements.

-Auca Process, Yulebra, Culebra: EP Petroecuador claims payment of \$1,387,307.59 (US\$1,022,033) for information provided to Repsol YPF Ecuador S.A. within a failed bidding process called by EP Petroecuador.
+Auca Process, Yulebra, Culebra: EP Petroecuador claims payment of \$1,387,307.59 (US\$1,022,033) for information provided to Repsol YPF Ecuador S.A. for a failed bidding process called by EP Petroecuador.
 Repsol YPF Ecuador S.A. paid the cost of the bidding conditions, which included access to the "data room" and all the information available for this purpose.
 After several judicial resolutions (both from the Superior Court and the National Court of Justice), the process must be sent to the District Court of Administrative Disputes in the Metropolitan District of Quito for resolution.
 However, the request was denied.
-The Company has filed an extraordinary protection action before the Constitutional Court, which has not been admitted yet.
-As of December 31, 2022, the balance of Prepaid and advances payments included \$1.4 million for the security deposit issued as part of this lawsuit.
-The Company has not recorded any provision in the financial statements.
+The Company has filed an extraordinary protection action before the Constitutional Court, which has not yet been admitted.
+As of December 31, 2022, the balance of prepaid and advances payments included \$1.4 million for the security deposit issued as part of this lawsuit.
+This amount has been fully reserved.